EmAiCee/abaya_store/README.md

 MUSTAPHA IBRAHIM GALADIMA >NAS/STE/21/1058: he contributed to the delete functionality from our db as an amin.

-ABUBAKAR ADAM >NAS/STE/21/1023 : he helped  with the admin header and side bar.
+ABUBAKAR ADAM >NAS/STE/21/1022 : he helped  with the admin header and side bar. added a a greeting message to the index page.

+YUSUF HASSAN >NAS/STE/20/1038 : Added a time-based greeting feature to the home page